 I learnt very quickly that Line Dancing isn’t just all about the dancing.

-Just as important as the dancing are the friendships and support that develop through the love an activity which is shared with others.
+Just as important as the dancing are the friendships and support that develop through the love of an activity which is shared with others.

 In addition to the joy of being able to dance, and the satisfaction of doing a physical activity, for many people coming to a Line Dance class provides social interactions and, when times are a bit tough, a group of people to provide support and encouragement.

 This made me think about the saying “Every cloud has a silver lining”.
 A few hours of Line Dancing may well be the Silver Lining which brings happiness on an otherwise “cloudy day”.
 By the same token, on days when life is great, those few hours of Line Dancing become a Silver Lining in a different way, helping us to celebrate and share that happiness.
 It’s hard to explain but I hope you get the gist of where I’m coming from!

 Dancing makes my Heart sing with joy!